mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 path: "/notes/on-artificial-intelligence"
 ---

-Artificial Intelligence (AI) deals with intelligent machines.
-Machine Learning (ML) is a subfield of AI that focuses on pattern recognition in data.
-This pattern is applied to new observations.
-Deep Learning is the field within ML that is based on unstructured data (human language and images).
-It is based on neural networks inspired by the human brain.
-Large Language Models (LLMs) deal with human text.
-LLMs are an example of what's called Generative AI.
+Artificial Intelligence (AI) focuses on creating intelligent machines.
+Within AI, Machine Learning (ML) is a specialized area that emphasizes recognizing patterns in data and applying those patterns to make predictions or decisions for new inputs.
+Deep Learning, a subset of ML, works with unstructured data such as human language and images, utilizing neural networks modeled after the human brain.
+Large Language Models (LLMs), a type of Generative AI, are designed to process and generate human-like text.

 Like everyone else, I am LLMed up because of how exciting these tools are.
-It feels dark, yet some call this era magical.
-Nevertheless, it deserves the hype because it feels similar to the early days of internet, web and mobile.
-Here is my attempt to deep dive on the topic of artificial intelligence (AI).
+Despite the darkness, some call this era magical.
+It deserves the hype because it feels like the early days of the internet, web, and mobile.
+Here’s my attempt to delve into artificial intelligence.

-Replicating and scaling intelligence has been humanity's mission since the dawn of time.
-There is no doubt we are living in the age of rapid innovation as all walks of life are being transformed by AI.
-Perhaps AI will re-shape human experience, maybe not, but caution is required when bold statements come flying high every second on deeming computers being intelligent.
+Replicating and scaling intelligence has been humanity’s mission since time’s dawn.
+We live in an era of rapid innovation, where AI transforms all aspects of life.
+While AI may reshape human experience, caution is warranted when making bold claims about computer intelligence.

-Formulating a concise definition of _human intelligence_ is a slippery topic because of its nebulous nature, but worth exploring nonetheless before we dive into _machine intelligence_.
+Formulating a concise definition of _human intelligence_ is a slippery topic because of its nebulous nature, but worth exploring before discussing _machine intelligence_.

 ## Humans

-Cognitive science is a vast field with different dichotomies of intelligence—consciousness, thinking (deliberative vs non-deliberative), reflexive behavior, language and semantics, perception, feelings, thought, infant learning, comprehension, recollection, competence and reasoning, awareness, common sense and generalization.
-Intelligence is an embodiment of these complex systems.
+Cognitive science is a vast field with diverse intelligence concepts, including consciousness, thinking (deliberative vs. non-deliberative), reflexive behavior, language, perception, emotions, cognition, infant learning, comprehension, recollection, competence, reasoning, awareness, common sense, and generalization.
+Intelligence embodies these complex systems.

-But what does intelligence mean to us?
+What does intelligence mean to us?
 Is intelligence a prerequisite for survival?
-Are we the only species with intelligence?
+Are we the only intelligent species?

-requisite for intelligence.
-There are species out there which has evolved without the need for intelligence.
+Intelligence isn’t crucial for species’ success on Earth.
+My grass thrives without it.
+A tiny virus nearly wiped out the planet in 2020 without human knowledge.
+Therefore, knowledge isn’t a prerequisite for intelligence.
+Some species evolved without the need for intelligence..

-Seeking intelligence around us is natural to us.
-When I see my pet follow my orders (Leo, sit!), I deem my pet to be intelligent.
-When I was seeking a life-long partner, I wanted to spend time with an intelligent person.
-We weren't born with these desires, so why do we give such importance to intelligence?
+Seeking intelligence around us is natural.
+When my pet follows my orders, I consider it intelligent.
+When I sought a lifelong partner, I wanted to spend time with an intelligent person.
+We weren't born with these desires, so why do we place such importance on intelligence?

-Intelligence is not associated to single entity.
-It expands beyond humans.
-Take ants for example; they have an aptitude for building complex structures such as [bridge](https://aeon.co/videos/how-to-maintain-infrastructure-the-stunning-collective-intelligence-of-ant-engineers) which we might call intelligent.
-Polar bears can survive crushing wind and cold in the North Pole without any layers of clothing.
-If survival is the central topic to explain the need for intelligence then it must go beyond our large human brains.
-Survival comes in different shapes and sizes.
+Intelligence is not limited to single entity (humans).
+Ants build complex structures like [bridge](https://aeon.co/videos/how-to-maintain-infrastructure-the-stunning-collective-intelligence-of-ant-engineers), and polar bears survive harsh conditions without clothing.
+If survival is the key to understanding intelligence, it must transcend human brains.
+Survival manifests in diverse forms.

-It is not that intelligence is or isn't a real thing.
-Intelligence has helped us build tools and languages to drive collective behavior to protect each other and evolve in our society.
-The capacity to forge allegiance to our leader, so we can outwork a lion has helped us survive since the beginning of our times.
-We made clothes that camouflages other species.
-This worked in our favor because evolution didn't support us like Octopus who can impersonate a wide variety of other marine animals.
-This is our superpower and we call this intelligence.
+Intelligence is a real thing that has helped us build tools and languages to protect ourselves and evolve.
+Our ability to form alliances and outwork predators has been crucial since our origins.
+Camouflage clothing has also been advantageous, as evolution didn’t support us like the octopus, which can mimic various marine animals.
+This is our superpower, which we call intelligence.

-Intelligence has helped us maintain our existence.
-Intelligence is a unifying concept bringing humanity together.
-That doesn't mean intelligence is a linear path.
-We hallucinate and romanticize intelligence because we forget that we aren't the only species in this universe.
-There are powerful forces that do not require intelligence such as coronavirus.
+Intelligence has sustained our existence and united humanity.
+However, it’s not a linear path.
+We romanticize and hallucinate intelligence due to our belief in our uniqueness.
+But powerful forces like coronavirus exist without intelligence.

-For those who are trying to find a middle-ground, pinning down what intelligence means to us is hard but is highly valued by our species and there is no getting rid of it.
-Let us not forget intelligence is very subjective.
-It is not universal.
+For those who are trying to find a middle-ground, pinning down what intelligence means is challenging but highly valued by our species.
+There is no getting rid of it.
+But let us not forget intelligence is subjective and not universal.

 ### Infant learning